Arsuaga-Vazquez-Lab/RNA-Polynomial/README.md

 ## Setup

-Running the code requires [Matlab](https://matlab.mathworks.com) and additional [Matlab toolboxes](https://www.mathworks.com/products.html) including the Bioinformatics Toolbox and the Statistics and Machine Learning Toolbox.
+Running the code requires [Matlab](https://matlab.mathworks.com) with the Bioinformatics Toolbox and the Statistics and Machine Learning Toolbox; see [Matlab toolboxes](https://www.mathworks.com/products.html).

 After installing Matlab and required Matlab toolboxes,
 1. clone (or download) this repository to a local directory;